mondoohq/docs/docs/platform/start/organize/workspaces.md

 - Is a macOS device and version is 15.1.0 and name contains `home`

 Mondoo workspaces support complex queries as well.
-For example, this query defines a workspace for viewing all older versions of 2 popular Linux distributions:
+For example, this query defines a workspace for viewing all older versions of three popular Linux distributions:

    (Is a Debian device and version is not 12) and